|

 with one another and understand complex concepts without the need for

 tedious explanation.
+The full

 spectrum of wine language includes terms that are too technical and